MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Switch-Process.md

 ## DESCRIPTION

 Some native Unix commands shell out to run something (like ssh) and use the `bash` built-in command `exec` to spawn a new process that replaces the current one.
-By default, `exec` is not a valid command in PowerShell.
+By default, `exec` isn't a valid command in PowerShell.
 This is affecting some known scripts like `copy-ssh-id` and some subcommands of AzCLI.

-The `PSExec` experimental feature adds a new `Switch-Process` cmdlet aliased to `exec`.
+Starting in PowerShell 7.3-preview.8, the `Switch-Process` cmdlet is aliased to `exec`.
 The cmdlet calls `execv()` function to provide similar behavior as POSIX shells.

-The `PSExec` experimental feature must be enabled for this cmdlet to be available.
 This cmdlet is only available for non-Windows systems.

 ## EXAMPLES